flexera-public/rsc/COOKBOOK.md

 $ ./rsc --host us-3.rightscale.com --key $RS_KEY --account 60073 --x1 ".name" cm15 show /api/clouds/6
 EC2 us-west-2$
 ```
-Note that the `$` prompt is on the sme line as the response due to not having a newline.
+Note that the `$` prompt is on the same line as the response due to not having a newline.

 A typical example might be:
 ```